riteshsingh1/laravel-starter/readme.md

 * Based on bootstrap 4
 * Auth Scaffolding
 * Email Verification on registration
-* Integrated admin panel tempelate
+* Integrated admin panel template
 * Noty for notifications on frontend
 * Passport Setup for api auth
 * VueX setup